Development of vaccines against blood-stage P. vivax

 For more information:

 Payne, Ruth O., et al. "Human vaccination against Plasmodium vivax Duffy-binding protein induces strain-transcending antibodies."
-JCI insight 2.12 (2017).
+JCI Insight (2017).

 Rawlinson, Thomas A., et al. "Structural basis for inhibition of Plasmodium vivax invasion by a broadly neutralizing vaccine-induced human antibody."
-Nature microbiology 4.9 (2019): 1497-1507.
+Nature Microbiology (2019).